achabense/moody/README.md

 #### How to build & Dependency
 The program is written in C++20, and developed with the help of ImGui (Link) (which is carried by this project) and SDL2 (there is a zip in ...).
-The project is currently organized as a VS project. ...
+The project is currently organized as a VS project.
+For now, to build this project, you'd have to:
+(This is a bit awkward; will improve in the future...)
+1. In `sdl` subfolder, un-zip `SDL2-devel-2.30.1-VC.zip` with the same name in the same place, so that there is `sdl\sdl-SDL2-devel-2.30.1-VC\SDL2-2.30.1\...`
+2. Then you can open the `.sln` file to build the project.